The importance of writing a will

 - Signed and dated by you in the presence of two witnesses, who must also sign it in turn in your presence.
 The witnesses must 18 and over, such as a neighbour, friend or colleague.

-It’s worth bearing in mind that your witnesses can’t be beneficiaries of the will, married to a beneficiary or blind.
+It’s worth bearing in mind that your witnesses should not be beneficiaries of the will, married to a beneficiary or blind.

 How much does it cost to write a will?